 - Review all video clips and online materials

 Once you register, we will email you the links to our online training videos.
 There is also a link given to online Lifeguard with CPR/AED and First Aid reference materials.
 The program has years of research and development placed into it and has current life-saving instructional skills using online standardized training as your instructor.
+These materials will cover various skills and techniques associated with CPR/AED and First Aid.
+You need to become familiar with and able to perform the skills shown in these materials.

 After you have reviewed the videos and additional online materials and are able to accomplish the skills, you will need to go online and take the final written exam.
 Successful completion of the final online exam requires a score of 80% or higher.
 You may review your online material if needed at any time.
 There is no time limit to take the exam, but it must be taken at one time for you cannot leave the exam and return where you left off.
 If you leave the exam, you will need to start it over until completed.
 If you do not receive a passing grade, you can retake the exam until you pass at no additional fees.
 Upon successful completion of the exam, you will receive a full printout of your exam score along with the correct answers to any questions you may have gotten wrong.
 We require that you look over your exam results to help ensure you know all the right answers.